Weston Bears FC: History

 Three Weston football clubs were formed in 1907; Weston Advance, Weston United and Weston Albions.
 The Bears are also credited as being founded in 1907 by coalminers who worked at the Hebburn Colliery.

 The Bears have spent the majority of their 100-year history in the top flight of local football, winning 13 Grand Finals, 9 Premierships and 9 Club Championships.

+In 2025, Weston Bears FC was granted $3 million in funding to refurbish Weston Bears Park.

 Club colours

 Weston wear Black and White striped jerseys, with black shorts and black socks with white trimming.

 It is thought that Weston chose these colours due to the large number of English coalminers hailing from Newcastle-Upon-Tyne who settled in the region and helped to set up Weston Workers Football Club.

-Weston's away strip is currently a maroon jersey with sky blue trimming, maroon shorts and sky blue socks.
+Weston's away strip is currently a fluoro yellow jersey with black trim.

 During the 1980s, Weston wore a yellow away strip, which resulted in the fans referring to the team as 'The Canaries' for a short period.